 How long are Lobster Rolls good for?

-To ensure your leftovers taste fresh and delicious, the cooked lobster meat should be tightly wrapped in foil and stored in the refrigerator.
+To ensure your leftovers taste fresh and delicious, the lobster roll filling should be stored in the refrigerator in an air tight container.
 It should last up to three days if kept cold.
-The assembled dish itself will not keep as long; once it is assembled, it should be eaten within a few hours.

 Can I freeze Lobster Rolls?